dspavankumar/dspavankumar.github.io/index.md

 I am Pavan.
 You may have also seen me as _S.
 Pavankumar Dubagunta_ in my work.

-I work on innovating speech technology solutions in conversational artificial intelligence at _Uniphore_, mainly involving end-to-end speech recognition and related areas, both in terms of research and development.
+I serve as a _tech lead manager_ in innovating speech technology solutions for conversational artificial intelligence at [_Uniphore_](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}, mainly involving end-to-end speech recognition and related areas, both in terms of research and development.
 I am interested in most aspects of speech processing.

 If you are a student looking for industrial internships in the above areas, please reach out to me via [email](mailto:dspavankumar@gmail.com).